 |210 Moss Street|

-This Colonial Revival house was built in 1913.
-It is a large two-story home with great potential.
-There are four bedrooms upstairs and one downstairs.
-The porch has one of the best views in Wilson.
-Curb Appeal Matching Grant helped with the cost of having the exterior of the house painted.
+This Colonial Revival house was built in 1913 and is home to Eyes on Main Street's Artistic Director and his family.
+The large two-story home has four bedrooms upstairs and one downstairs.
+Jerome and his wife Rosa completed restored the property and took advantage of the NC Historic Tax Credits.
+The Preservation of Wilson Curb Appeal Matching Grant helped with the cost of painting the exterior of the house.

 |SOLD January 2012|